smuellerDD/lrng/test/README.md

 * `atomic`: This directory contains a kernel module that tries to generate large quantities of random numbers in atomic context.
 This shall verify that the LRNG properly delivers data in atomic context.
-Such test is of particular interest when the lrng_drbg.ko module is loaded and the kernel crypto API DRBG is used which may sleep.
+Such test is of particular interest when the lrng_drng_drbg.ko module is loaded and the kernel crypto API DRBG is used which may sleep.

 * `automation`: This directory contains an automated regression test.